 I am hopeful this stigma will someday go away and our health care system makes access to quality mental health care easier and less expensive, but until it does I will be talking about the need, especially among empaths, to do this work.
 I will also do my best to make it affordable to as many people as I can.
 You will reap the rewards and so will your children and community.

 Since change is something we rarely choose just for the fun of it, we usually have to feel a lot of pain before we are will to address working on our own energetic armor and emotional baggage.
-Hitting rock bottom is a Dark Night of the Soul and is only the beginning of the journey.
+Hitting rock bottom is a Dark Night of the Soul and is only the beginning of a spiritual awakening.

 And the journey has no end...